Closed-end funds (CEFs) aren’t nearly as well-known, nor well-held, as their more popular relatives: mutual funds and exchange-traded funds.

 CEFs generally do not pay taxes at the fund level so long as they distribute 90% or more of their dividend and interest income, and 98% of their realized capital gains.
 This tax incentive is another factor in the outsized payouts we see in this space.

-Closed-end funds’ payouts are referred to as distributions.
-CEF distributions will generally come from some combination of four sources:
+Closed-end funds’ payouts are referred to as distributions, and the yield on those distributions (the percentage of the fund’s price that the distribution represents) is called the distribution rate.
+CEF distributions usually come from some combination of four sources:

 - Interest on fixed income or other interest-bearing securities